In addition to the built

 Trinidad is one of the countries that has a preponderance of mud

-volcanoes.
+attractions of the country.
 The term is usually given to areas where there is an extrusion of watery mud or

 clay, accompanied by or sometimes forced by methane gas.
 Occasionally these volcanoes